Stuffed Portobello Mushrooms (Vegetarian Recipe)

 Recipe Notes

-• Veggies: Keep in mind that the cook time is short, so you need to use vegetables that require minimal cooking time.
+• Veggies: Swap in or add bell pepper, canned black beans or white beans.
+NOTE: Keep in mind that the cook time is short, so you need to use vegetables that require minimal cooking time – and avoid watery veggies like zucchini.

-• Cheese: Instead of mozzarella, try goat cheese, gruyere or Emmenthal.
+• Cheese: Instead of mozzarella, try goat cheese, feta cheese, Gruyère, or Emmental.
 For a vegan version, use vegan cheese or nutritional yeast.

-• Herbs and spices: Instead of oregano or thyme, try fresh tarragon, fresh basil or chives.
-You can also use dried Italian seasoning or other dried herbs (1 tablespoon fresh = 1 teaspoon dried, a 3:1 ratio).
+• Herb and seasoning choices: Instead of oregano or thyme, try fresh tarragon or chives.
+Italian seasoning or other dried herbs also work well (1 tablespoon fresh = 1 teaspoon dried, a 3:1 ratio).
 And feel free to add a pinch of cayenne pepper if you like heat.

-3. To Make Ahead: Complete the dish.
+4. To make ahead and store: Complete the dish.
 Let mushrooms sit until needed.
 Then rewarm under the broiler for 2 minutes.
 Or, prepare everything ahead including stuffing the mushrooms, then grill just before serving.
 Leftovers can be stored in an airtight container for 3 days and rewarmed in the oven.

 Nutrition values are estimates for 2 stuffed mushrooms per serving.
 If using as a side dish (1 mushroom per person), nutrition values would be cut in half.